-What happens once firms register for temporary permission
+What happens now that firms have registered for temporary permission

-Once firms have registered for TP, they will be expected to comply with FCA standards from 1 April 2019.
+CMCs that have registered for temporary permission (TP) are expected to comply with FCA standards from 1 April 2019.
 Your firm may face action if you do not.
 This could include opening an enforcement investigation and ultimately imposing an enforcement sanction (such as a financial penalty).
 And, while firms with TP will generally be able to do any regulated activity in any of the 6 sectors we will be regulating, if we have specific concerns about that firm, we may limit what the firm is allowed to do – for example, tell it to stop holding client money, or stop handling claims in a certain sector.
 We can take action like this against firms for conduct that took place before the transfer to the FCA, as well as after.

-Which firms need to register for temporary permission
+Which firms needed to register for temporary permission

-From January to the end of March 2019, the following firms will need to register with us for temporary permission:
+The following firms were required to register with us for temporary permission: